cburnjohnson/SEH-America/README.md

-# SEH America Code Test Instructions
+# Power Point Slide Generator

 1. Input title and text body.
 2. Click the Suggest Images Button (images are suggested based on title and what text you have bolded).